Philosophunculist/map-queue-module/README.md

 - Currently if a mapId is invalid the map is just skipped.
 Validation when the map is queued and feedback would be better.

 **How to use this script:**\
 To run this script you must have permissions in a tribehouse.
-In the tribehouse type /lua then paste all the text here into the pop up and press submit.
+In the tribehouse type /lua then paste all the text in map_queue.lua (found above) into the pop up and press submit.